stroxler/music-notes/maj7b5-chords.md

   [Jens Larson on options to play over Ma7b5](https://jenslarsen.nl/improvising-and-using-maj75-chords/) [Jens Larson on borrowing from minor](https://jenslarsen.nl/tag/neapolitan-chord/), covers bVI and bII

+## Related topics

+### Phrygian modes and chords, and relationships to maj7b5 chords:

 Since there's also some connection to Phrygian chords and scales, you can potentially find even more resources by looking at lessons covering and examples of Phrygian